 - A full-sized footer provides a whole new section of external links, allowing visitors to bounce from the page without any conversion:

-Create a cohesive ad-to-post-click experience
+Create a cohesive ad-to-post-click landing page

 See the Instapage Enterprise Plan in Action.